 Inside: As part of the Islamic Manners for Children Series, We discuss how to teach your child to use their right hand to eat.

 As part of the Islamic Manners Series, we are teaching our children the Etiquettes and Rules of Handling the Holy Quran.
 We also talk about some of the essential manners like ‘reading the Quran without Wudhu’ and the proper way to read.

 As part of the Islamic Manners for Children series, we learn about the letter P is for Patience.
 Patience in Islam is called as Sabr.

-Inside: Ramadan Fasting for children, why you shouldn’t let a child Fast before they are the right age, what can go wrong and how to cope.
+Ramadan Fasting for Kids: How to teach children to fast in Ramadan, why you shouldn’t let a child Fast before they are the right age, what can go wrong and how to cope.
 Sample Intermittent Fasting Plan for little children plus a book to help you talk to your child.